craig-db/protobuf-dlt-schema-evolution/README.md

 Stop and delete the job, pipeline and drop the target schema.

 # Conclusion
 Optimized IoT systems optimize across the technology stack.
-In this blog, we reviewed how an optimized serialization format, protobuf, can be leveraged with Delta Live Tables when the protobuf payload has evolving of varying schemas.
+In this blog, we reviewed how an optimized serialization format, protobuf, can be leveraged with Delta Live Tables when the protobuf payload has evolving or varying schemas.
 Delta Live Tables provides an optimized ETL framework for organizing the landed payload, transforming it, and preparing it for consumption in the unified Databricks Lakehouse.

 ## Repo
 The code for this example is located here in github: https://github.com/craig-db/protobuf-dlt-schema-evolution